fromgate/DbLib/README.md

 If any plugin requires a DbLib you just need to download and install it.
 Usually it will be enough.
 But if you going to use to MySQL or another sqlite file you need to configure plugin (Read at Config section)

 ## Note for plugin developers
-**ORMLite** is popular engine, that provides access to databases using ORM technique.
+[**ORMLite**](http://ormlite.com/) is popular engine, that provides access to databases using ORM technique.
 Practically it means that you can read and save data into dabase without writing SQL-queries.

+[**Sql2o**](http://www.sql2o.org/) is small useful framework that makes coding for database easy.

 DbLib also include database drivers: